NAPLAN Marking FAQ Page

 A: Please email: naplanmarking@pearson.com with your full name and state that you do not wish to be contacted in the future.

 A: It is not mandatory to have the NESA accreditation number to apply for marking.
 Please type 'N/A' in the NESA number box if you do not have a current NESA number.
-However, please be aware that no PD hours will be accredited for completing either of the writing courses through NESA Learning hub.

 A: The shifts for centre-based markers are as follows: